ahw0/Database-RisiKo/README.md

     COLORE             CHAR(1),              -- Identifies the color chosen by the player's armies.
 It can be: R (Red), N (Black), G (Yellow), V (Green), B (Blue), U (Purple)
     NICKNAME           VARCHAR2(30),         -- Identifies the nickname chosen by the player ID_CARTA_OBIETTIVO NUMBER(6),            -- Reference to ID_CARTA in the table CARTA_OBIETTIVO
-    Posizione_Turno    NUMBER(1),            -- It establishes numerically (from 1 to 6 according to the players) the turn / turn of the various players. (editor's note: in particular to whom it belongs)
+    Posizione_Turno    NUMBER(1),            -- It establishes numerically (from 1 to 6 according to the players) the turn/turn of the various players. (editor's note: in particular to whom it belongs)
     N_Armate_Tot       NUMBER(32) DEFAULT 0, -- Information relating to the total armies owned by the player worldwide

     /* Constraints */